• Join the Club!

 Instructions

-• In a gallon-size freezer bag, combine the vinegars, garlic, oregano, and pepper.
+• In a gallon-size freezer bag, combine the vinegar and spice blend.
 Swish or whisk to combine.
 Add the oil and combine.

 • Add the steak to the bag and press out the air.
 Massage the bag to coat the steak with the marinade.
 Refrigerate for 2 hours or overnight.